shrivastavasamarth22/ecosystem-simulation/docs/architecture.md

 # Project Architecture

 ## Overview
 This ecosystem simulation uses a **Data-Oriented Design (DOD)** architecture with system-based processing for high performance and scalability.
-The project features a sophisticated graphics rendering system with interactive camera controls and comprehensive UI management.
+The project features a sophisticated graphics rendering system with interactive camera controls, comprehensive UI management, and professional-grade animation interpolation.

 ## Core Architecture Components